Item 9: Familiarize yourself with reference and pointer types

 parameter; see Item 12 for more information and advice.

-value for output.
-This can be helpful for low-level debugging, and the compiler will reach for this trait automatically
+formats a pointer value for output.
+This can be helpful for low-level debugging, and the compiler will reach for this

 format specifier.